tomjoht/learnapidoc/index.md

 As for the needed technical background for the course, you don't need any programming background or other prerequisites, but it will help to know some basic HTML, CSS, and JavaScript.

 If you do have some familiarity with programming concepts, you might speed through some of the sections and jump ahead to the topics you want to learn more about.
-This book assumes you're a beginner, though.
+This course assumes you're a beginner, though.

-Note that some of the code samples in this book use JavaScript.
+Note that some of the code samples in this course use JavaScript.
 JavaScript may or may not be a language that you actually use when you document REST APIs, but most likely there will be some programming language or platform that becomes important to know.

 JavaScript is one of the most useful and easy languages to become familiar with, so it works well in code samples for this introduction to REST API documentation.
 JavaScript allows you to test out code by merely opening it in your browser (rather than compiling it in an IDE).